GursehajHarika/barometricsensor/README.md

 Now open Terminal and Type in
 i2c detect -y 1 and you shuould see 0x76.
-if not please look at your PCB.
+if not please look at your PCB Design and your circuit.

 Now Create a [Python Code](https://github.com/GursehajHarika/barometricsensor/blob/master/ms5611.py) and that code will run and you'll be able to get some readings from it which should look somtihng like this.